Max51v2/BeatScrapper/README.md

 I) Presentation
  This project's purpose is to export Beat Saber maps' songs in a specified folder (you can see an exemple in the project).
- You can choose if you want the cover or not to export it faster (without the cover : .egg |  with the cover : format of your choice).
- This script only runs on windows.
+ Functionnalities :
+  - Export songs from multiple maps folders
+  - Export to EGG or your prefered video format with the cover included in the video
+  - Choose your own codec
+  - ✨ progression bar + history of latest songs exported in real time (fit in the entirety of the PowerShell window) ✨ This script only works on Windows.

-II) How to install the project ?
+II) How to execute the project ?
+ 1) 1st option
+  a) Copy-Paste in Notepad and change the script options
+  b) Copy-Paste from Notepad into Powershell and press Enter
+ 2) 2nd option
- 1) Clone the repository or download it (releases tab)
+  a) Clone the repository or download it (releases tab)
- 2) Change the script options (at the begining of the script) available here "[project path]\BeatScrapper.ps1"
+  b) Change the script options (at the begining of the script) available here "[project path]\BeatScrapper.ps1"
- 3) Launch the script
+  c) Launch the script
    set-executionpolicy unrestricted
    [project path]\BeatScrapper.ps1
    Set-executionpolicy Allsigned